opencord/docs/developer/imagebuilder.md

 Run `imagebuilder.py -h` for a list of other supported arguments.

-## How Imagebuilder works
+## How Imagebuilder Works

-The imagebuilder program performs the following steps when run:
+The `imagebuilder` program performs the following steps when run:

 1. Reads the [repo manifest file](https://github.com/opencord/manifest/blob/master/default.xml)
    (checked out as `.repo/manifest`) to get a list of the CORD git repositories.